ESCF Circular

 ESCF researchers are involved in this program

-Alex Alblas: Assistant Professor of Product and Process Innovation at TU/e
+Alex Alblas: Associate Professor of Product and Process Innovation at TU/e

 Zümbül Atan: Associate Professor on multi-echelon supply chains subject to demand and supply uncertainties at TU/e